-Therefore, 2 CFR Part 200, Subpart A (Definitions) and Subpart E (Cost Principles) shall apply to this Agreement. - D. As required by Rule 27P-19.010(8), Florida Administrative Code, "The Recipient shall establish a separate account in an interest bearing account for tracking all deposits, expenditures and interest pertaining to [this] award." - E. The Division will reimburse the Recipient only for allowable costs incurred by the Recipient in the successful completion of each deliverable.
-The maximum reimbursement amount for each deliverable is outlined in Attachments A and C of this Agreement ("Program Budget and Scope of Work").
-The maximum reimbursement amount for the entirety of this Agreement is \$115,806.00. - F. The Division will review any request for reimbursement by comparing the documentation provided by the Recipient against a performance measure, outlined in Attachment C, that clearly delineates: - (1) The required minimum acceptable level of service to be performed; and, - (2) The criteria for evaluating the successful completion of each deliverable. - G. The Division's grant manager, as required by section 215.971(2)(c), Florida Statutes, shall reconcile and verify all funds received against all funds expended during the grant agreement period and produce a final reconciliation report.
-The final report must identify any funds paid in excess of the expenditures incurred by the Recipient. - H. For the purposes of this Agreement, the term "improper payment" means or includes: - (1) Any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements; and, - (2) Any payment to an ineligible party, any payment for an ineligible good or service, any duplicate payment, any payment for a good or service not received (except for such payments where authorized by law), any payment that does not account for credit for applicable discounts, and any payment where insufficient or lack of documentation prevents a reviewer from discerning whether a payment was proper. - I. As required by the Reference Guide for State Expenditures, reimbursement for travel must be in accordance with section 112.061, Florida Statutes, which includes submission of the claim on the approved state travel voucher.
+- a.
+This is a cost-reimbursement Agreement, subject to the availability of funds. - b.
+The State of Florida's performance and obligation to pay under this Agreement is contingent upon an annual appropriation by the Legislature, and subject to any modification in accordance with either Chapter 216, Florida Statutes, or the Florida Constitution. - c.
+The Division will reimburse the Recipient only for allowable costs incurred by the Recipient in the successful completion of each deliverable.
+The maximum reimbursement amount for each deliverable is outlined in the Budget (Attachment A) and Scope of Work (Attachment B) The maximum reimbursement amount for the entirety of this Agreement is \$105,806. - d.
+The Division will review any request for reimbursement by comparing the documentation provided by the Recipient against a performance measure, outlined in Attachment A and Attachment C, which clearly delineates: - i.
+The required minimum acceptable level of service to be performed; and, - ii.
+The criteria for evaluating the successful completion of each deliverable. - e.
+The Division's Grant Manager, as required by Section 215.971(2)(c), Florida Statutes, shall reconcile and verify all funds received against all funds expended during the period of agreement and produce a final reconciliation report.
+The final report must identify any funds paid in excess of the expenditures incurred by the Recipient. - f.
+For the purposes of this Agreement, the term "improper payment" means or includes: - i.
+Any payment that should not have been made or that was made in an incorrect amount (including overpayments and underpayments) under statutory, contractual, administrative, or other legally applicable requirements; and,

+- ii.
+Any payment to an ineligible party, any payment for an ineligible good or service, any duplicate payment, any payment for a good or service not received (except for such payments where authorized by law), any payment that does not account for credit for applicable discounts, and any payment where insufficient or lack of documentation prevents a reviewer from discerning whether a payment was proper. - g.
+As required by the Reference Guide for State Expenditures, reimbursement for travel must be in accord with Section 112.061, Florida Statutes.
+The Recipient must submit submission of the claim on either their local travel voucher with supporting documentation and their local travel policy, or on the approved state travel voucher.

-9. RECORDS
+(9) RECORDS